Get started on your path to becoming a ScyllaDB NoSQL database expert.Take a Course

 Fast-growing NoSQL database company raises funds to extend operations and bring new deployment flexibility to users of Amazon DynamoDB

-PALO ALTO, Calif. — September 11, 2019 — ScyllaDB, the real-time big data database company, today announced that it has received $25 million in funding to meet increasing demand for a highly scalable, highly performant NoSQL database.
+PALO ALTO, Calif. — September 11, 2019 — ScyllaDB, the monstrously fast and scalable NoSQL database company, today announced that it has received $25 million in funding to meet increasing demand for a highly scalable, highly performant NoSQL database.
 Already outstripping Apache Cassandra, ScyllaDB will use the new funds to offer a better, faster open source alternative to Amazon DynamoDB.

 “Now that our product has matured, we’ve expanded our APIs with new capabilities and added deployment options for our as-a-service offering to run on multi-cloud infrastructure,” said Dor Laor, CEO of ScyllaDB.
 “Remaining true to our open source roots, we’re now providing an OSS, upstream-first alternative to the popular DynamoDB database.
 That means DynamoDB users will be able to run their applications everywhere, extend the database, gain in-depth observability with Grafana, enjoy better, lower latency — and all this at a fraction of the price.”